illeath/static-site-generator/content/majesty/index.md

 ## A Rich Tapestry of Lore

-One cannot simply discuss *The Lord of the Rings* without acknowledging the bedrock upon which it stands: **The Silmarillion**.
+One cannot simply discuss *The Lord of the Rings* without acknowledging the bedrock upon which it stands: The Silmarillion.
 This compendium of mythopoeic tales sets the stage for Middle-earth's history, from the creation myth of Eä to the epic sagas of the Elder Days.
 It is a testament to Tolkien's unparalleled skill as a linguist and myth-maker, crafting:

 1. [ ] An elaborate pantheon of deities (the `Valar` and `Maiar`)
 2. [ ] The tragic saga of the Noldor Elves